jiang18/mph/grm.md

 ---

 ## Input file formats
 MPH uses the same file formats as [SSGP](https://sites.google.com/view/ssgp), another program that the same author developed.
 Refer to [this page](https://sites.google.com/view/ssgp/documentation/manual#h.p_QS3vj5saXQJZ) for details.
-In short, MPH prefers PLINK bim/fam/bed files for genotypes, and other input files are mostly CSV.
+In short, MPH prefers PLINK bim/fam/bed files for genotypes, and other input files are mostly comma-separated values (CSV).

 ## SNP info file
 This CSV file is critical for making genomic relationship matrices (GRMs).
 Each column corresponds to one GRM and each row corresponds to a SNP.
 In the example data, there are five columns for five chromosomes.